SujayVaidya/React-Capacitor-Project/README.md

 * **Cart** button: View all added-to-cart items.
 * **Details** button: View liked vs. disliked items.
 * **Refresh**: Reload page to restart when you’ve reviewed all products.

-## 🌟 Contributing

-Contributions are welcome!
-Feel free to:

-* File issues for bugs or feature requests.
-* Submit pull requests for enhancements.

-Please follow standard GitHub flow and ensure code quality and formatting.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

 ---

 *Happy swiping!*